 Gas leak

 If there has been a gas leak in the area, there could be an explosion at any point.
-Accidents like this cause significant damage to property, but they can also lead to burns and even death.
+Accidents like this cause significant property damage, but they can also lead to burns and even death.

 Improper candle use

 Another common cause of fire accidents is the use of candles.
-For example, someone may leave their lit candles unattended and it could lead to something flammable catching on fire.
-Improperly used candles can also cause injury because of the close proximity of the flame to combustible materials like curtains or bedding.
+For example, someone may leave their lit candles unattended, which could lead to something flammable catching on fire.
+Improperly used candles can also cause injury because the flame is close to combustible materials like curtains or bedding.

 Overloaded circuits

 Overloaded circuits are another common cause of fire accidents.
-For example, a circuit can get overloaded when you plug in too many appliances to an outlet that has been used often.
-When the circuit is overloaded, there may not be enough power to run all of these appliances and it could lead to a short or even an electrical fire.
+For example, a circuit can overload when you plug in too many appliances to an often-used outlet.
+When the circuit is overloaded, there may not be enough power to run all of these appliances, which could lead to a short or even an electrical fire.

 Cigarettes